spatie/laravel-medialibrary/docs/responsive-images/getting-started-with-responsive-images.md

 Websites are viewed on various devices with widely differing screen sizes and connection speeds.
 When serving images it's best not to use the same image for all devices.
 A large image might be fine on a desktop computer with a fast internet connection, but on a small mobile device with limited bandwidth, the download might take a long time.

-The media library has support for generating the necessary files and html markup for responsive images.
+The media library has support for generating the necessary files and HTML markup for responsive images.
 In addition the medialibrary also has support for progressive image loading.

 Try a [demo of the concept](/laravel-medialibrary/v10/responsive-images/demo) here.